-- 347. On information and belief, the Syncplicity '591 Products generate a transcryption key for transforming the received encrypted information to transcrypted information, in dependence on at least information representing the second portion of the first set of cryptographic keys (e.g., information representing the public key portion of the first set of asymmetric cryptographic keys), information representing the first portion of the second set of cryptographic keys (e.g., information representing the public key portion of the second set of asymmetric cryptographic keys), and a first portion of the set of session keys (e.g., a first portion of the set of RSA and/or AES session keys). - 348.
-On information and belief, Syncplicity has directly infringed and continues to directly infringe the '591 patent by, among other things, making, using, offering for sale, and/or selling secure three-party communications products and/or services, including but not limited to the Syncplicity System and the Syncplicity SSF Feature.
+284. On information and belief, AT&T generates a transcryption key for transforming the received encrypted information to transcrypted information, in dependence on at least information representing the second portion of the first set of cryptographic keys (e.g., information representing the public key portion of the first set of RSA/ECDHE asymmetric cryptographic keys), information representing the first portion of the second set of cryptographic keys (e.g., information representing the public key portion of the second set of RSA/ECDHE asymmetric cryptographic keys), and a first portion of the set of session keys.

+285. On information and belief, AT&T has directly infringed and continues to directly infringe the '591 patent by, among other things, making, using, offering for sale, and/or selling products and/or services for secure three-party communications, including but not limited to, the AT&T '591 Product, which includes infringing encryption technologies.